Careers, like software, require updates to keep them fresh.

 For me, the people who become intentional about version changes are the successful ones.
 I enjoy working with people who are ready to explore a new version of themselves and their careers.
 My clients typically fall into two groups: CEOs, Presidents and Owners who have recently begun a move toward 2.5; or those who may already be in Version 2.5 and are looking toward 3.0.

-As you think about your career,
+As you think about your life and career,

 1 For those of you who may not be familiar with Savings & Loan Association, S&Ls were a simple financial services concept designed to foster homeownership.
 They took deposits at flexible rates based on market conditions and then lent these deposits at fixed-rates to people buying homes.
 The model worked until inflation and interest rates skyrocketed in the ’70s.
 Borrowing and lending terms were mismatched, and while it took a while, that was the end of Savings and Loan Associations.